 The world’s first farm devoted to the domestication and rearing of the moose – the world’s biggest species of deer – is Kostroma Moose Farm in Kostroma Oblast, Russia.
 Home to over 800 moose individuals and 15 moose cows, Kostroma’s Moose Farm was established in 1963, where a herd of free-ranging semi-domesticated moose is still maintained.

 The tallest living horse is Big Jake, an 18-year-old Belgian Gelding horse, who measures 20 hands 2.75 in (210.19 cm, 82.75 in), without shoes.
 The average height of a Belgian horse is usually between 16 and 17 hands.

 Big Jake was first measured on 19 January 2010 at his home in Smokey Hollow Farms in Poynette, Wisconsin, USA and has since become quite the celebrity.
-Jerry Gilbert, his loving owner and farm manager says that the mighty animal loves being the center of attention – and that getting belly rubs and his neck scratched is his favorite thing.
+Jerry Gilbert, his loving owner and farm manager says that the mighty animal loves being the center of attention – and that getting belly rubs and his neck scratched is his favourite thing.